open-o11y/opentelemetry-collector-o11y/README.md

 This repository is focused on building and packaging the OpenTelemetry Collector with a Cortex exporter supporting Sig V4 to export to AWS services.
 The exporter is built on top of the Prometheus remote write exporter from upstream repository.
-See [this page](#testing) for implementation detail of the Cortex exporter.
+See [this pacakge](./exporter/cortexexporter) for implementation detail of the Cortex exporter.

 ## Components